prpole/dissertation/chapter2/main.md

 experience is precisely what many of the narrative techniques of literary naturalism, and Jack London's work in particular, attempt to induce.

-[^ln-stratigraphy]: I'll summarize the findings of the Anthropocene Working Group of the Stratigraphers Union here---basically, subject to fact checking:
-The stratigraphic record, or the accretion of various geological events that are legible in the mineral deposits of the Earth, is used to determine epochs and such.
-The Anthropocene working group found a number of possible candidates for the "golden spike" in the stratigraphic record that could be used as the official starting point for the Anthropocene, including things as various as scars from the proliferation of nuclear weapons and the ubiquitous deposits of chicken bones that have resulted from widespread industrial agriculture.
+---

 <!--s-b-->London was not the first and would not be the last to pursue an
 understanding of the species concept on this basis.
-Before him, [?]
-Feuerbach coined the term "species-being" in an attempt to define the essential characteristics and activities that unite members of a species; Karl Marx in turn would take up in Feuerbach's concept in the early formulations of his theory of alienation to show just what was at stake in the industrialization of labor.
+Karl Marx, building on the work of Ludwig Feuerbach, uses the term "species-being" to describe the uniquely human faculty of grasping the collective of species externally, or objectively, through a combination of externalizing the self through the "inorganic body" of object or altered nature and consciously transforming the human collective by mobilizing social productive forces.
 With the heuristic challenges posed by the "Anthropos" of Anthropocene, species-being as a concept has reemerged with a new resonance, now making it possible to question what role humanness-as-such plays in the environmental crisis.[^ln-sb-reemergence] Invoking species-being here, then, can serve to put London at once in the context of the Marxist theory that was central to his own thinking on a number of topics throughout his life[^ln-london-marxism] and the Anthropocene discourse he partially predicts.

+[^ln-sb-reemergence]: See e.g.: @johnson_at_2017; @roelvink_rethinking_2013;
+@taylor_tennysons_2016; @wark_molecular_2015.

+[^ln-london-marxism]: See @raskin_jack_2005.

-But the term is a useful one on its own merits, engaging species with a perspective similar to London's.
-As I will show in more detail, the concept of species-being and London's narration of species both assert a degree of mutual experience and subjectivity across members of a species without taking that mutuality as totally deterministic of an individual's nature.
-Species-being is therefore non-essentialist in reference to the individual, and at least in Marx's version of the term, also historically.
-Marx's version of human species-being is largely defined by conscious production, and as such, changes in the social and technological means of production lead to corresponding changes in the nature of the human.
-London similarly describes transformations in human species-being according to a combination of individuality and changing socio-technological conditions, taking the Promethean symbol of fire as an emblem of humanness and urban environments as sites of catastrophic alienation from self and species alike.
-Insofar as human species-being itself is responsible for the existential threat to the planet, it will not be due to some immutable essence, but rather as a result of a historically contingent development of the abilities and characteristics that define us.
+But "species-being" is a useful term in thinking about London even beyond its contextualizing function.
+As I will show in more detail later, the concept of species-being and London's narration of species both assert a degree of mutual experience and common subjectivity across members of a species without taking that mutuality as totally deterministic of an individual's nature.
+Species-being is therefore non-essentialist in reference to the individual; at least in Marx's version of the term, it also avoids ahistorical universals.
+Marx's version of species-being is largely defined by conscious production, and as such, transformations in the social and technological means of production lead to corresponding transformations in the nature of the human.
+London similarly describes developments in species-being according to a combination of individuality and changing socio-technological conditions, taking the Promethean symbol of fire as an emblem of humanness and urban environments as sites of catastrophic alienation from self and species alike.
+Insofar as human species-being itself is responsible for the existential threat to the planet, it will not be due to some immutable essence, but rather the result of an historical development of the abilities and characteristics that define us.

-[^ln-sb-reemergence]: To my knowledge, none of these recent engagements with the term attempt a systematic rehashing of the term, but primarily use it to invoke the actions of the human species in general or better understand the way species as a concept features in the thinking of other authors or theorists (nor does the present chapter claim to present such a systematic approach).

-[^ln-london-marxism]: see "Jack London, Burning Man"

-As an historically contingent essence, species-being thus adopts many of the common targets of environmentalist critique as defining aspects of what it means to be human---or to be more precise, what it has meant to be human at given moments in an extremely long-durée historical trajectory.
-But the ability to conceive of these critiques in terms of the species itself is the first step in any suitable response to the crisis that is implied by and that gave rise to the term "Anthropocene".
-Though technically only designating a geological epoch defined by the influence of collective human activity, the Anthropocene has always meant more than a passive marker of a temporal boundary.
-Even in some of the earliest uses of the term, it had already come to indicate anthropogenic destruction of the planet through means as diverse as carbon emission, deforestation, population growth, and animal domestication as well as the need for immediate remediation [@crutzen_geology_2002,
-@crutzen_"anthropocene"_2006].
-Reviving the "human species" as a universalizing concept is both an explanation of this destruction and a response to it.
-Indeed, as Dipesh Chakrabarty puts it in his seminal essay "The Climate of
-History: Four Theses," "Species may indeed be the name of a placeholder for an emergent, new universal history of humans that flashes up in the moment of the danger that is climate change" [@chakrabarty_climate_2009 221,
-@dyer-witheford_return_2004 5].
-If our "moment of danger" is causing us to reach for the species concept, a biological collective that both exceeds and composes the individual, it is in response to a dual relationship to mass extinction.
+Considered in terms of humanity's relationship to our natural environment, species-being can both be grounds for a critique of humanity and the basis of a mobilization.
+As an historically contingent essence, species-being adopts technological development and industrialization (common targets of environmentalist critique) as defining aspects of what it means to be human---or to be more precise, as features of what it has meant to be human at certain moments in an extremely long-durée history.
+This association in turn forces us to ask whether it is humanness itself that is responsible for the environmental damage occasioned by, for example, the industrial revolution.
+This proposition might seem to be a particularly cynical essentialism, but an ability to conceive of environmental threats in terms of the species itself is the first step in any suitable response to the crisis that is implied by and that gave rise to the term "Anthropocene".
+Although technically only designating a geological epoch defined by the influence of collective human activity, the Anthropocene has always been more than a passive marker of a temporal boundary.
+Even in some of the earliest uses of the term, it was already shorthand for anthropogenic destruction of the planet through means as diverse as carbon emission, deforestation, population growth, and animal domestication as well as the need for immediate remediation.[@crutzen_geology_2002, @crutzen_anthropocene_2006] Reviving the "human species" as a universalizing concept offers both an explanation of this destruction and a response to it.
+Indeed, as Dipesh Chakrabarty puts it in his seminal essay "The Climate of History: Four Theses," "Species may indeed be the name of a placeholder for an emergent, new universal history of humans that flashes up in the moment of the danger that is climate change."[^ln-chak-ndw] If our "moment of danger" is causing us to reach for the species concept, a biological collective that both exceeds and composes the individual, it is in response to a dual relationship to mass extinction.
 We recognize that the human collective has become a destructive force by its very nature, but we recognize at the same time that this destructiveness does not come with omnipotence.
-To think of the human in a superhuman timescale is to take seriously the threat of self-inflicted mass extinction, to place ourselves in the long history of lifeforms coming into being and disappearing in a geological moment.
+To think of the human in a superhuman timescale is to take seriously the threat of self-inflicted species death and place ourselves in the long history of lifeforms coming into being and disappearing in a geological moment.

+[^ln-chak-ndw]: @chakrabarty_climate_2009 221.
+Nick Dyer-Witheford also picks up on this Benjaminian resonance: @dyer-witheford_1844/2004/2044:_2004 5.

 *Before Adam* ends on this same note of ephemerality---a simultaneous ephemerality of individual and species.
 The Folk, after all, do not survive to